-1) place in the foreground the knowledge, activity and aspirations of Native American researchers and tribes who are propagating cultural burning and traditional land management;
+1) place in the foreground the knowledge, activity and aspirations of Native American tribes and Indigenous researchers who are propagating fire as a tool for traditional resource and land management;

 2) learn from government, academic and non-profit agencies who are focusing on fire ecology and forestry issues;

 3) restore as much as possible of the land here to how it used to be, with more open space, and conditions for native species to grow in a healthy way;

 4) take direct responsibility for managing fire on PPI land as safely as possible, including through formal staff training